EddieAbbondanzio/eddieabbondanz.io/content/post/cherokee/ass-cancer-rehab-part-1/index.md

 With all that work done I figured the Jeep was ready to go for another winter.
 But, upon inspecting the rear I realized the rust I had been ignoring for several years had reached the point where I could no longer pretend it didn't exist.

+For those unfamiliar with XJs, they're a unibody vehicle but if you want to get technical Chrylser likes to call them a "uniframe".
+They sort of but not really have a frame made of 16ga (1/16") steel beneath them that ties into the unibody.

+The frames are galvanized from the factory, but once rust takes hold, it doesn't take long for the rust to eat through the frame due to them being made of such thin metal.
+And in my case this was exactly what had happened.

-The rust had ate through the frame in a couple spots, and left other components with questionable structural integrity.
-I knew it wouldn't pass the annual state inspection it was due for in January.
+In the rear of my Jeep, the rust had blown through the frame directly above where the bump stops used to be, and left other components with questionable structural integrity.

-With my only other vehicle being a summer car, I figured I may as well bite the bullet now and dig into it before I lose my second set of wheels.
+With the Jeep being due for it's yearly state inspection in January, and my only other vehicle being a summer car I figured I needed to bite the bullet and start tearing into it.
+If luck was on my side I estimated I had about 2 months before snow would start to fly.

 # Assessing the Damage

 By far the least enjoyable part of any rust repair job, is assessing the damage.
 As you dig further and further into your beloved vehicle, you hope with each part that's removed it'll be the last one.
 But it never is.

-My Jeep came from the factory with the tow package that included a tow hitch reciever, and gas tank skid plate.
-The reciever was rusted out by the time I took ownership of the Jeep, but I did occasionally use it to haul around a small utility trailer.
+My Jeep came from the factory with the tow package which included a tow hitch reciever, and a gas tank skid plate.
+The reciever was rusted out by the time I took ownership of the Jeep, but I did occasionally use it to haul a small utility trailer around town.

 ![](images/4.jpg)

-Those rust flakes on the floor are from me hammering away on the hitch trying to remove it.
+Those rust flakes on the floor were from me hammering away on the hitch trying to remove it.
 I failed.
 The rust holes were not nearly as large prior to me going ham on it.
 ![](images/5.jpg)

-With the hitch out of the way I decided to remove the rear bumper.
-I had no idea the passenger quarter panel behind the bumper was so rusted out.
+With the hitch out of the way I needed to remove the rear bumper.
+I ended up ripping off the plastic side pieces of the bumper since all of the screws holding them in place were rusted out and would strip out if you stared at them too hard.

+I'll be doing the classic cut-n-fold (minus the folding part) and installing an aftermarket diy rear bumper.
 ![](images/6.jpg)

+I knew there was a hole in the passenger quarter panel, but from what I could see from inside the wheel well it looked to be about the size of a half dollar.
+I had no idea how bad it was.

 The driver side quarter panel looked better from the outside, but when peeked at from the inside it looked as if it was about ready to crumble apart.
+Which it totally did when I took the 2.5lb sledge hammer to it.
 ![](images/7.jpg)

-At this point I put the Jeep on jack stands and removed the rear wheels.
+With things looking bleak and no hopes of getting away with a quick repair, I put the Jeep on some trusty Harbor Freight jack stands and removed the rear wheels.
 I needed to see how the frame looked.

 ![](images/8.jpg)